introducing some Lundy mammals

-Lundy has some unusual fauna that were introduced to the island at various times.
-Here is a selection.
+Some unusual fauna were introduced to the island at various times.

 soay sheep